 Interests: Based on your interest, one camera and lens combination may serve you better than another combination.
 Are you mostly interested in portrait photography?
 Then consider a prime portrait lens with fast aperture and a camera that has accurate Face AF and Eye AF.
 Do you shoot mostly sports?
-Then a telephoto zoom paired with a camera that can shoot fast consecutive shots may be ideal.
+Then a telephoto zoom paired with a camera that can shoot fast consecutive shots is ideal.
 For landscape photography, an extra wide-angle lens, a sturdy tripod and a camera with high sensor resolution will capture the scene in all its intricate details.
-Do you want to shoot insects?
+Do you want to shoot insects or flowers?
 Then, a macro lens and a camera with built-in image stabilization will come in handy.
 Think hard at what type of photography you want to be doing the most.

 Budget: Unless money is not a problem, we all have to stay within a budget.
 Since the most expensive camera will not necessarily make you a better photographer, decide what features you really need in your camera.
 Do you really need weather proofing?
 What about ultra fast Tracking AF?
 Or, a body milled from one piece of metal?
 You need to figure out how much you can comfortably spend, then don’t look at that amount when looking for the camera that is best for you.
 Why?
 Because you want to find the camera that is best for you — not the camera that you can best afford.
 But, what if your ideal camera is over this budget?
 We recommend that you then wait a bit and save up longer to be able to make sure you get the camera that is just right for you.

-So, take all these factors into consideration as you read up on the mirrorless cameras below.
+So, take all these factors into consideration as you read up on the mirrorless cameras in this guide.
 To help you out, we have divided them into four main groups: Entry-Level (for those who mainly “point-and-shoot” but want the option to be able to change lenses and explore further), Serious / Advanced (for those who want to take up photography seriously and need a more advanced camera), Enthusiast / Expert (for those who are expert at using any camera model as well as in post-processing) and Pro.

 Once you have a better understanding of your ability, interests and budget, you still need to consider what type of mirrorless camera you want to buy.